Enowizzy/Scan_And_Generate_QR/README.md

 # Flutter Tutorial - QR Code Scanner App
+# Learn Flutter

+How to run this project
+1. Download the project or clone repository, extract files and move inside project folder, and do the following
-You need to have ide like android studio or visual studio code Download flutter plugins on your android studio Download appropriate sdk on your android studio
+2. Download and install  ide like android studio or visual studio code
+3. Download flutter plugins on your android studio
+4. Download appropriate sdk on your android studio
-Build the app
+5. Build the app

 Here we go!!

 #Lets_Us_Flutter